 I can’t help myself.
 I walk up to the table and push Demi’s mug of coffee all over her lap.
 I don’t even care how much of a bollocking I’ll be getting from my mentor for that, the look on her face was worth it.
 I see Cindy suppress a smile, even as she rushes to grab a tea towel.

-If you’re enjoying this take on Cinderella, you’ll be able to read the full version in Autumn 2019, when Strange Times is released.
+If you’re enjoying this take on Cinderella, you’ll be able to read the full version in autumn, when Strange Times is released.

 Malcolm The Teenage Were-fox

 This is Victoria’s latest project, and is an Urban Fantasy aimed at Young Adult readers.
 Ever since she wrote A Tale Of Two Princes, Malcolm has been hanging out rent free in her mind, so Victoria decided to write his backstory so he would leave her alone.
 His story told, Malcolm is now satisfied, although his best friend Ameera has now started to grumble about the unfairness of not having a book of her own.